usstq/aboutSHW/pycpp/pycpp/doc/gemm.md

     - cache-set associative mapping logic so full cache-capacity can be effectively used;
     - use SW-prefetcher instructions

-# Basic fact: Cache-Penalties of register blocking kernel
+# Cache-Blocking: with sub-B repacked

 With limited general register file size, register blocking kernel can determine a fixed BM & BN dimension of sub-A & sub-B matrix, but the reduction dimension K is not limited by GRF size, if K is so big that sub-A & sub-B oveflow L1 or L2 cache, this